omniaalwazzan/omniaalwazzan.github.io/_pages/cv.md

 algorithms to solve the problems like classification, object detection, depth estimation, and segmentation for precision agriculture and healthcare.
 The goal of my research is to design efficient deep learning modules for real-time applications by reducing the parameterized complexity and inference time of the algorithms.

+## Internee
+  I worked on the project “Distance estimation between human and camera”.
+In the first part, a human was detected in live video and then found his distance from the     camera using stereo vision techniques.
 ## Publications
 -----------------------
   <ul>{% for post in site.publications reversed %}